danielsogl/awesome-cordova-plugins/DEVELOPER.md

 ### Cleaning the code

-You need to run `npm run lint` to analyze the code and ensure it's consistency with the repository style.
+You need to run `npm run lint` to analyze the code and ensure its consistency with the repository style.
 Fix any errors before submitting a PR.

 ### 'Wrapping' Up

 That's it!
-The only thing left to do is rigorously document the plugin and it's usage.
+The only thing left to do is rigorously document the plugin and its usage.
 Take a look at some of the other plugins for good documentation styles.

 ## Commit Message Format